exetermcr/exetermcr.github.io/committee.markdown

 ### *Library Rep*, Paola Ferrari

-Hi, I am Paola the outgoing Fresher Rep and new Library Rep. As Fresher rep I organized and coordinated Fresher's week last <abbr title="Michaelmas Term">MT</abbr> and as Library Rep I represent the the graduate student body (MCR)  at the Library Committee Meeting.
-I am a second Year DPhil student in Physical  and Theoretical Chemistry studying Soft Condensed Matter and looking at Polyphenols-Polymer interaction.
-As many of you may know I have a little boy named Matteo who times to times show up in the MCR and I enjoy rowing, skiing and running.
+Hi there, I am a third year DPhil student in Physical and Theoretical Chemistry studying Soft Condensed Matter and looking at Polyphenols-Polymer interaction and phase behavior in emulsions.
+As many of you may know I have a little boy named Matteo who times to times show up in the MCR.
+I am the MCR Library rep, which means that I represent the graduate student body (MCR) at Library Committee Meetings to protect our interest as College library users.
+It is well known that I am a "low impact" Library user since I am hardly ever there but you can always feed me in with your Library related issues, just send me an e-mail..

-### *Freshers' Representative*, Tiffany Chezum
-Hey everyone, I’m a second year DPhil student in Archaeology studying the status of indigenous elites in Graeco-Roman Egypt.
-I’m originally from the Chicago area in the US where I completed a BA in Classics, and I also have an MA in Classics from Queen’s University in Canada.
-Since joining the Exeter MCR two years ago, and with the experience of two different institutions behind me, I have really come to appreciate the potential of this community to bring together individuals who, as graduate students, are sometimes susceptible to academic isolation.
-As Fresher’s Rep, I hope to be able to fully perpetuate this inclusive social environment and to pass on the warm welcome I received to the incoming class of Exeter graduates.